 Informed consent validation

 It is likely that electronic consenting program will be debeloped to facilitate electronic consent efforts.
-Such an electronic consenting program may be developed to check: (i) Is an informed consent is well conformed?
+Such an electronic consenting program may be developed to check: (i) Is an informed consent complete?
 Or: Did the patient really understand it or not? (ii) Is the human subject candidate eligible? and (iii) Can the data of the human subject be released?

-To achieve thiese goals, a computer- and human-interpretable terminology should be used.
+To achieve these goals, a computer- and human-interpretable terminology should be used.
 ICO is targeted to be such a controlled, logically defined terminology system.
 In addition, ICO may logically represent and specify exclusive and inclusive criteria for human subject eligibility.
 Formatted as OWL, ICO supports logical reasoning and thus might be eventually used to support informed consent validation.

 Biospecimen storage, processing, and data release